17 Foods For Guinea Pigs That Are High in Vitamin C

 Guava can be served peeled or with the skin intact.
 However, unless you buy the fruit organic, it will likely have been exposed to pesticides.
 For this reason, it’s probably best to peel the skin off for your guinea pig.

 Oranges are a good source of Vitamin C. However, they are high in sugar, acidity, and calcium as well.
 Because of this, it’s best to feed oranges sparingly.
-A slice once or twice a week is fine for your guinea pig.
+A slice once a week is fine for your guinea pig.